FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 The pipeline for information extraction could be broken down in the following key steps:

-- Collecting the text data
+- Collecting the text data and assembling the data corpus
-- Avoiding ambiguity of entities with coreference resolution
+- Performing entity disambiguation using a technique such as coreference resolution
-- Entity recognition and named entity linking
+- Performing Entity Recognition and named entity linking (NER step)
 - Relationship extraction
-- Storing the data in a knowledge graph
+- Creation and Storage of the data in a knowledge graph, RDF linked data graph in our example

 ## Collecting the text data